jatolentino/Car-sale/README.md

 <br>

 <a id="Begin-Docs"></a>
-## Comprehensive guide to progressively implement this project
+## Guide to implement this project
 The pictures portray the results reached on every step and the versions keep track of the project's progress